-Seqwater is required to comply with the Public Interest Disclosure Act 2010 and has developed the Public Interest Disclosures & Whistleblower Policy and Procedure (PRO-01748), which outlines the relevant process for disclosers to raise concerns securely, appropriately and without fear of reprisal.
+Seqwater is required to comply with the Public Interest Disclosure Act 2010 and has developed the Public Interest Disclosure Policy and Whistleblowers Procedure (PRO-01748) which outlines the relevant process for disclosers to raise concerns securely, appropriately and without fear of reprisal.

-Seqwater is committed to ensuring that any person who makes a public interest disclosure about, or to, Seqwater is provided the protection that they are entitled under the Public Interest Disclosure Act 2010.
+Seqwater is committed to ensuring that any person who makes a public interest disclosure about or to Seqwater is provided the protection that they are entitled under the Public Interest Disclosure Act 2010.

-Internal accountability for Seqwater in managing matters of interest to the Crime and Corruption Commission under the Crime and Corruption Act 2001 and the Public Interest Disclosure Act 2010 is assigned to CSGC, as Public Interest Disclosure Coordinator, to assist the CEO in the discharge of their statutory mandate.
+Internal accountability for Seqwater in managing matters of interest to the Crime and Corruption Commission under the Crime and Corruption Act 2001 and the Public Interest Disclosure Act 2010 is assigned to the EGM Legal and Governance, as Public Interest Disclosure Coordinator, to assist the CEO in the discharge of their statutory mandate.

-6 Risk Management
+6 Risk management